stjepanoviccc/stjepanoviccc/README.md

 # Welcome to stjepanoviccc's GitHub Profile! 👋

 ## About Me:
 Hi there!
-I'm Andrej Stjepanović, a passionate developer with a keen interest in Fullstack/Backend Development, particularly with Go (Golang).
+I'm Andrej Stjepanović, a passionate developer with a keen interest in Fullstack/Backend Development, particularly with React/Angular + Spring.

 ## Technologies I Use: